 Food is an essential part of every adventure.
 It sustains us through challenges, and gives us the warmth and comfort we’re constantly searching for.
 There is no more satisfying meal than one you earned in the backcountry.
 Why not make food a part of the soul-nourishing experience of exploring the outdoors, and create delicious and special recipes for your next camping trip?
 We’re here to help you do just that.

-If you have a question or comment, please write us at email@example.com.
+If you have a question or comment, or if you’d like to book us for a workshop or catered outdoor event, please contact us at email@example.com.

 I grew up in Quebec, Canada where meat, potatoes and bread are standard fare at the dinner table, especially during the cold 5–6 months of winter.
-When I moved to California to pursue a career in design, I discovered a totally different climate and a new world of cuisines.
+When I moved to California to pursue a career in design, I discovered a totally different climate and cuisine.
 My newly found independence led to some serious experimenting in the kitchen & outdoors.
 I’ve since fallen in love with chap chae, risotto, cycling and rock climbing.
-My dad’s home-cooked Chinese food is still what I call comfort food but Poutine is a close second.
+My dad’s home-cooked Chinese food is my default comfort food but Poutine is a close second.

 I’ve never been much for compromising.
 I majored in both Biology and Philosophy, lived in the snowy mountains of sunny Southern California, and am now incorporating my love of both dirt and being fancy into one idea.
-I have been working as an outdoor science teacher since graduating from college, helping many L.A. kids see the excitement of the woods.
-During this time, I realized the importance of good food after eating the same meal plan every week for three years.
-I want to continue helping people find their way through the “real” world, and it is a whole lot easier getting people out of their box when their basic needs are not only met, but nourished.
-My hope for this project is that it will inspire new experiences and discoveries for those who would have only found excuses before.
-You can wear sparkly tights in the desert- they act as a great base layer.
+I have been working in the outdoor industry for nearly 15 years, and am currently a Sales Manager at REI.
+My hope for this project is that it will inspire new experiences and discoveries for those who would have only found excuses before, without feeling like it has to be a compromise.
+You can wear sparkly tights in the desert!
+They act as a great base layer.